 Ropes, Sacks & Jute Bags Trading License in Dubai: Cost and Requirements

 Global supply chains depend on packaging and material-handling products that often go unnoticed, yet ropes, sacks, and jute bags are indispensable across agriculture, logistics, construction, and retail.
 Dubai's strategic position at the crossroads of Asia, Africa, and Europe makes it one of the world's most attractive hubs for trading these goods.
-If you are looking to establish a legitimate, scalable business in this sector, obtaining a Ropes, Sacks & Jute Bags Trading Licence under activity code 4752.94 at Dubai South Business Hub Free Zone is a well-structured and commercially sound route to market.
+If you are looking to establish a legitimate, scalable business in this sector, obtaining a Ropes, Sacks & Jute Bags Trading License under activity code 4752.94 at Dubai South Business Hub Free Zone is a well-structured and commercially sound route to market.

-What the Licence Covers
+What the License Covers

 Natural and synthetic ropes (sisal, hemp, polypropylene, nylon)